sam-masno/express-passportjs-starter/README.md

 # express-passportjs-starter
-This is RESTful API authentication system with passportjs equipped to handle authentication with google, facebook, and verified email.
+This is a RESTful API authentication system with passportjs equipped to handle authentication with google, facebook, and verified email.
 Cookies are used to serialize users.

 ## Installation